 - Business Banking: Review your banking options with your banking provider.
-Explore options about loans, lines of credit, and whether the Federal Government may provide any relief or short-term lending opportunities for small businesses. ** The Small Business Administration is providing an Economic Injury Disaster Loan Program for small businesses.
-More information about the program may be found here.
+Explore options about loans, lines of credit, and whether the Federal Government may provide any relief or short-term lending opportunities for small businesses.
 (Updated March 17, 2020)

 - Continuing Education Needs: Alabama REALTORS® will continue to support local associations in their delivery of education to meet the needs of members while maintaining their health and safety.
 Contact your local association to check the status of any classes in which you planned to participate.
-The Alabama Real Estate Commission has issued instruction to schools and instructors to allow for virtual and online CE at the discretion of the instructor.
+The Alabama Real Estate Commission (AREC) has issued instruction to schools and instructors to allow for virtual and online CE at the discretion of the instructor.
 AREC has extended the deadline to complete required courses for renewal to December 31, 2020.
 More information here.
 (Updated April 7, 2020)

 - Alabama Real Estate Commission (AREC): AREC has cancelled upcoming meetings and hearings.
 All trust account audits and education audits have been cancelled immediately.
 More information about the most recent AREC update can be found here.
 (Updated March 16, 2020)

 As the novel COVID-19 outbreak evolves, Alabama REALTORS® is here to help with any practical real estate issues that may develop due to the concern surrounding the virus.
 With guidance from NAR, CDC, WHO, the President and other federal & state agencies, the below Q&As attempt to address any current issues that members may face in the coming days.